Your gift is 100% tax deductible

 For most types of cancer, the stage of the cancer – a measure of how far it has spread – is one of the most important factors in selecting treatment options and in determining a person’s outlook (prognosis).

-But myelodysplastic syndromes (MDS) are diseases of the bone marrow.
+But myelodysplastic syndromes (MDS) generally are widespread in the bone marrow and blood when they’re found.
 The outlook for these cancers isn't based on the size of a tumor or whether the cancer has spread.
-Because of this, doctors use other factors to predict outlook and decide when to treat.
-Some of these factors have been combined to develop scoring systems.
+Because of this, doctors use other factors to help predict the outlook (prognosis) for people with MDS and to decide when (and how) to treat them.

 The revised International Prognostic Scoring System (IPSS-R) is based on 5 factors: